JulianNicholls/Electron-for-Desktop-Apps/README.md

 ### Tray App

 I have updated some of the modules to the latest versions, including Electron.
-I haven't so far updated React or Webpack, but I have had to adjust the Webpack / Babel configs.
+I haven't updated React or Webpack, but I have had to adjust the Webpack / Babel configs.

 Also, I am running on Linux, so there are two problems:

-* I have attached an explicit Context Menu to the icon because just responding to click only sort of works.
+* I have been forced to attach an explicit Context Menu to the icon because just responding to click only sort of works.
 By default, you get a context menu that gives the application name.

 * I have used the module `electron-traywindow-positioner` to position the main window because `bounds` is not passed to a menu click, and calling `tray.getBounds()` returns 0 for both x and y, and also width and height.

 ## Git client